AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 a package body and a package can only initialize variables declared in its delarative part.

-|SPARK| does not have the inherit annotation and only enforces the
-restriction that a package can only initialize an object declared in its declarative region.
-Hence, in |SPARK| two package bodies that depend on each other's specification may be legal, as is calling a user defined suprogram.
+SPARK 2014 does not have the inherit annotation and only enforces the restriction that a package can only initialize an object declared in its declarative region.
+Hence, in SPARK 2014 two package bodies that depend on each other's specification may be legal, as is calling a user defined suprogram.

-Instead of the elaboration restrictions of SPARK 2005 a set of rules is applied in |SPARK| which determines when elaboration order control pragmas such as Elaborate_Body or Elaborate_All are required.
+Instead of the elaboration restrictions of SPARK 2005 a set of rules is applied in SPARK 2014 which determines when elaboration order control pragmas such as Elaborate_Body or Elaborate_All are required.
 These rules ensure the absence of elaboration order dependencies.

-Examples of the features of |SPARK| elaboration order rules are given below.
+Examples of the features of SPARK 2014 elaboration order rules are given below.
 In the example described below the partial elaboration order would be either of P_14 or Q_14 specifications first followed by P_14 body because of the Elaborate_All on the specification of R_14